AarushiBose/Resume-Screening-and-Job-Recommendation/README.md

 ➣ app.py: A Flask application that serves as the backend for handling file uploads, processing resumes, and returning categorized results and recommendations.

 ➣ resume.html: The HTML front-end file that provides the user interface for uploading resumes and displaying analysis results, including recommendations and extracted resume information.

+## Methodology
+### 1. Data Collection and Preprocessing
+**➣ Data Source:** Collected datasets consisting of resumes and job descriptions.

+**➣ Preprocessing Steps:**

+-> Text Cleaning: Removed unnecessary characters, stop words, and punctuation.

+-> Tokenization: Split text into individual words for easier processing.

+-> Stemming/Lemmatization: Reduced words to their root forms for consistent analysis.

+-> Vectorization: Applied TF-IDF (Term Frequency-Inverse Document Frequency) to convert text data into numerical form, capturing word importance and document similarity.

+### 2. Feature Engineering
+➣ Transformed text data into a structured format using TF-IDF Vectorizer.

+➣ **Cosine Similarity Calculation:** Used cosine similarity to measure the similarity between resumes and job descriptions, enabling effective job recommendations.

+### 3. Model Training and Evaluation
+➣ Developed and trained a recommendation model to match resumes with relevant job descriptions.

+➣ **Evaluation Metrics:** Used Precision, Recall, and F1 Score to assess model accuracy and fine-tune the model for better performance.

+### 4. Backend Development (Flask Application)
+➣ **Created a Flask backend to serve the model and handle requests.
+**
+➣ **Route Setup: Configured routes to:**

+**-> **Accept resumes as input from the front end.

+**-> **Process the data and apply the trained model.

+**-> **Return job recommendations based on the similarity scores.

+###  Frontend Development (HTML & CSS)

+**➣ Developed a resume.html interface for recruiters to interact with the system.

+➣ UI Features:**

+ **->** Resume Upload: Allows users to upload resumes.

+** -> **Job Recommendations Display: Shows the most relevant job roles based on the uploaded resume.

+** -> **Integrated front end with the Flask backend for a seamless user experience.

+### System Workflow

+**Step 1:** User uploads a resume through the HTML interface.

+**Step 2:** The resume is sent to the Flask server, where it’s preprocessed.

+**Step 3:** The model analyzes the resume and calculates similarity scores with job descriptions.

+**Step 4:** The Flask server sends the recommended job roles back to the front end for display.

 ## Key Features